Python-SIP/sip/docs/api_14.rst

     :return:
         the value of the typedef.
 If there was no such typedef then *name* will be returned.

+.. c:function:: void sipSetModuleUserState(void *user_state, sipModuleUserStateClearFunc clear, sipModuleUserStateFreeFunc free, sipModuleUserStateTraverseFunc traverse)

+    This sets the address of the user supplied module state structure.
+It can be obtained by calling :c:func:`sipGetModuleUserState`.
+It also sets a number of functions that are called to manage the lifecycle of the structure.

+    This structure is defined and used by bindings authors to avoid using static variables in their handwritten code so that multiple interpreters can be supported.
+This function is normally called from :directive:`%InitialisationCode`.

+    :param user_state:
+        the address of the state structure.
+    :param clear:
+        the optional function that is called by the module's clear slot.
+It is passed a pointer to the opaque module state and the address of the state structure.
+It should return an ``int`` that is normally ``0`` or ``-1`` to indicate an error.
+    :param free:
+        the optional function that is called by the module's free slot.
+It is passed a pointer to the opaque module state and the address of the state structure.
+    :param traverse:
+        the optional function that is called by the module's traverse slot.
+It is passed a pointer to the opaque module state, the address of the state structure and the ``visitproc`` and ``arg`` arguments that were passed to the module's traverse slot.
+It should return an ``int`` that is normally ``0`` or the result returned by any calls to ``visitproc``.
+        This function must only call the *DuringGC* Python functions.

 .. c:function:: void sipSetTypeUserObject(sipWrapperType *type, PyObject *user)